google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 [TODO: GIF of it starting to look bad].

 The design starts to look bad at about 600px wide.
-This is a good place to create our first break point as it will give us scope to reposition elements to make them fit the screen better.
+This is a good place to create our first breakpoint as it will give us scope to reposition elements to make them fit the screen better.
+We can do this as follows:

+{% include_code _code/firstbreakpoint.html first css %}

-In particular it looks like we need to:
+There is more space on a larger screen so there is more flexibility with how content can be displayed.
+In the context of this page it looks like we will need to:

 *  Constrain the maximum width of the design
 *  Alter the padding of elements and reduce the text size